-As digitisation grows, so does the expectation for the automation of Business processes.
+As digitisation grows, so does the expectation for the automation of business processes.
 Especially when a BMP tool has already been implemented in the ERP system, users also rely on the functionality that Business Process Management initially promises as an application.

-Far more advantageous here than an integrated BMP tool is an ERP software that is agile and whose processes remain adaptable.
-Only in this way can a company react flexibly to the dynamics in the market.
-A process that is still based - indeed must be based - on a concept.
-A system can meanwhile display the important key figures in such a way that business processes are presented in such a way that the focus question "Who does what, when and with what?" can be answered well.
-However, the consequence for the business processes remains with the user.
+Much more beneficial than an integrated BMP tool is agile ERP software whose processes remain customisable.
+Only in this way can a company react flexibly to market dynamics.
+A process that is, and indeed must be, based on a concept.
+While a system can now display important key figures in such a way that business processes are presented to answer the key question „Who does what, when and with what?“ well.
+However, capturing the consequences for company processes remains up to the user.

 GMP standards for ERP in the pharmaceutical industry